chef/chef-web-docs/chef_master/source/config_rb_server_optional_settings.rst

 required_recipe
 -----------------------------------------------------

-``required_recipe`` is a feature of the Chef Server that allows the administrator to specify a recipe that will be run by all Chef Clients that connect to it, regardless of the node's run list.
+``required_recipe`` is a feature in Chef server versions 12.15.0 and above that allows an administrator to specify a recipe that will be run by all Chef Clients that connect to it, regardless of the node's run list.
 This feature is targeted at expert level practitioners who are delivering isolated configuration changes to the target systems, such as self-contained agent software.
 Further explanation of the feature can be found in RFC_089_.

 .. _RFC_089: https://github.com/chef/chef-rfc/blob/master/rfc089-server-enforced-recipe.md